wombleton/gitlaw-nz/acts/C/Chemical Weapons (Prohibition) Act 1996.md

     (3) The Secretary may, by written notice given to a person, require the person to give to the Secretary particular documents, or documents of a particular kind, specified in the notice, within such reasonable period as is specified in the notice.

-    (4) Every person who, without reasonable excuse, fails to comply with a notice under this section to the extent that the person is capable of complying with it commits an offence and is liable on summary conviction to imprisonment for a term not exceeding 1 year or a fine not exceeding $100,000\.
+    (4) Every person who, without reasonable excuse, fails to comply with a notice under this section to the extent that the person is capable of complying with it commits an offence and is liable on conviction to imprisonment for a term not exceeding 1 year or a fine not exceeding $100,000\.

     (5) The power of the Secretary under this section to require a person to give information or documents to the Secretary is in addition to any obligation to give information or documents that the person may have under [section 13][17].

     Compare: Chemical Weapons (Prohibition) Act 1994 No 26 s 31 (Aust)

+    Section 14(4): amended, on 1 July 2013, by [section 413][46] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 15 False or misleading statements and documents

-*   Every person commits an offence who, in any document prepared pursuant to this Part, makes a statement or omits any matter knowing that, or being reckless as to whether, the statement or omission makes the document false or misleading in a material particular, and is liable on summary conviction to imprisonment for a term not exceeding 1 year or a fine not exceeding $100,000\.
+*   Every person commits an offence who, in any document prepared pursuant to this Part, makes a statement or omits any matter knowing that, or being reckless as to whether, the statement or omission makes the document false or misleading in a material particular, and is liable on conviction to imprisonment for a term not exceeding 1 year or a fine not exceeding $100,000\.

+    Section 15: amended, on 1 July 2013, by [section 413][46] of the Criminal Procedure Act 2011 (2011 No 81).

 ## Part 4
 Inspections